laurentcrombe/Highway/README.md

 ### 3. Views

 Views are [ES6 Classes](https://ponyfoo.com/articles/es6#classes) that extends the `Highway.View` class.
 Each view has a **serie of methods** to give you the ability to manage your view along the process of the transition.
-Here are the list of these methods:
+Here is the list of these methods:

 | Arguments                 | Description                                                        |
 |---------------------------|--------------------------------------------------------------------|